GLOBAL MARKETS-Shares steady as US totters on fiscal cliff

 Europe’s debt crisis, meanwhile, has eased thanks to aggressive ECB efforts to protect the euro.
 Yields on Spanish and Italian sovereign bonds, a measure of the risk creditors attach to lending those governments money, spiked in the summer but have since fallen sharply.

-The euro was down 0.2 percent at $1.3189 but is up 2 percent for the year.
+The euro was unchanged on Monday at $1.3210 but is up 2 percent for the year.
 An agreement on the U.S. budget would also be viewed as positive for the euro because it would help boost global growth, while deadlock is seen as dollar-positive.

+“However the medium-term impact” of no U.S. budget deal is dollar negative, said Camilla Sutton, chief FX strategist at Scotia Capital in Toronto.

-Against the yen, the dollar hit 86.64, its best showing since mid-2010, and was set to end the year 12 percent firmer against Japan’s currency, its biggest gain since 2005.
+Against the yen, the dollar rose as high as 86.64, its best showing since August 2010, and was set to end the year 12 percent firmer against Japan’s currency, its biggest gain since 2005.

 With a new Japanese government led by Prime Minister Shinzo Abe expected to pursue a policy mix of aggressive monetary easing and heavy fiscal spending to beat deflation, analysts see the yen staying under pressure in 2013.